4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

 ```

-### Mobile Session management Component
+### Mobile Session Management Component

-You can download the MOBILE SESSION MANAGEMENT component to manage easily mobile sessions.
+Sessions can be managed by the <b>MOBILE SESSION MANAGEMENT</b>:

 <div markdown="1" style="text-align: center; margin-top: 20px">
 <a class="button"
 href="../assets/session-management/MOBILE-SESSION-MANAGEMENT.zip">MOBILE SESSION MANAGEMENT component</a>
 </div>

-* Create a <b>Components</b> Folder next to data
+* Create a <b>Components</b> folder next to the 4D database with the app's data.
-* Put the <b>MOBILE SESSION MANAGEMENT</b> component in it
+* Place the <b>MOBILE SESSION MANAGEMENT</b> component in the newly created <b>Components</b> folder.
+* Restart 4D.
-* From 4D click on the <b>Execute</b> button and execute the MOBILE APP SESSION MANAGEMENT Method
+* In the 4D Methods Explorer, select the <b>MOBILE SESSION MANAGEMENT</b> method and click on the <b>Execute</b> button.
-* A new window will appear
+* The Apps window will appear displaying all of your apps:

 ![alt-text](assets/session-management/Mobile-App-Session-Management.png)

-* The Apps menu displays all your available apps with your Team ID and app bundle ID
-* You can change and define the status for each device : accepted or pending
-* Right click on a session to reveal the session file in the Finder or delete it
+* Right click on a session to reveal the session file in the Finder or delete it.
+* You can change and define the session status for each device: accepted or pending

 ![alt-text](assets/session-management/Mobile-App-Session-Management-selected.png)

-* The <b>Push</b> button will allow 4D to update the session in memory
+* The <b>Push</b> button will update the session in memory.
-* The <b>Refresh</b> button updates the session list
+* The <b>Refresh</b> button updates the session list.

 ## How it looks on a device

 A Settings screen is available from the tab bar.
-You can also find it from the More tab if necessary (<i>i.e.</i>, your application has more than four tables).
+You can also find it from the More tab if necessary (<i>i.e.</i>, your app has more than four tables).

 Settings allows you to:
 * Reload data
 * Define your server URL
-* Log out (if connected as an Authorized User).
+* Log out (if connected as an Authorized User)

 ![alt-text](assets/project-editor/Login-Settings-screen-Publishing-section-4D-for-iOS.png)